Acknowledging Tragedies and Building Supportive Communities

 Right now, we have the opportunity to join a national discussion and use our voices for change.
 We must educate ourselves on the terms and ideas circulating right now.
 Black Lives Matter is not a statement that says other people’s lives don’t matter, but more importantly that black lives matter too – black lives are human lives and need to be protected and cherished just as much as others.
 Think of Black Lives as a subset of all lives; until Black Lives Matter, all lives don’t.
 Other marginalized groups experience similar traumas, and this statement does not take away from any of their struggles.
 White privilege does not signify that white people do not experience hardship, loss or tragedy, but that the color of their skin isn’t one of their struggles.

-Great change doesn’t happen overnight, and undoing 400 years of racism in our society will take intentionality, but reflecting on these questions and walking into the new school year with the understanding that there is always room to grow—as individuals and as a community—is a way to inspire change.
+Great change doesn’t happen overnight, and undoing 400 years of racism in our society will take intentionality, but reflecting on these questions and marching into the future with the understanding that there is always room to grow—as individuals and as a community—is a way to inspire change.

 “Not everything that is faced can be changed, but nothing can be changed until it is faced.” – James Baldwin